How Arlington C-PACE works for you

 How Does It Work?

 If the design is to include a renewable energy system such as solar PV, its impact on building energy performance is excluded from the energy savings analysis.
-Such systems will be evaluated separately by the program administrator and the total installed cost added to the eligible C-PACE financing amount determined solely by reviewing performance against IECC 2012/ASHRAE 90.1-2010.
+Such systems will be evaluated separately by the program administrator and the total installed cost added to the eligible C-PACE financing amount determined.

 The program administrator will determine the maximum C-PACE finance amount for each project.